The complexity of solving a system of equations of the same degree: Bounds on the degree of regularity

 \begin{proof} Since by assumption then there is an open set $\mathcal{W}$ of $m$-tuples of polynomials of degree $D$ such that Since $(\mathcal{F}^{\topp}\cup\{x_1^q,\ldots,x_n^q\})_{D-1}=(x_1^q,\ldots,x_n^q)_{D-1}\neq R_{D-1}$, then The rest of the statement now follows from Theorem~\ref{teor:tenti:semaev} and Theorem~\ref{teor:salizzoni}. \end{proof}

-The next theorem yields an upper bound on the degree of regularity of an algebraically random system of equations of degree larger than the field size to which we add the field equations.
-For such a system, the bound is tighter than the one from Corollary~\ref{cor:DD:tenti}.
+The next theorem yields an upper bound on the degree of regularity of a system of equations of degree $D$ larger than the field size, to which we add the field equations.
 We start with a preparatory lemma, whose proof follows directly from the definition.

 \begin{lemma} Let $u,v$ be monomials of type $(D,k,a)$ and $(D,h,b)$, respectively.
 If $u\geq v$, then either $k<h$ or $k=h$ and $a\geq b$.
 In particular, if $u,v,w$ are monomials such that $u\geq v\geq w$ and $u$ and $w$ have the same type, then $v$ also has the same type as $u$ and $w$. \end{lemma}